 Our region was nonattainment for PM10 in 1987 in the three industrial areas of Puget Sound: Seattle Duwamish Valley, Tacoma Tideflats, and Kent.
 The streets were paved, and the area saw significant reductions thereafter and levels were far below the standard since.
+Our region completed all its [limited maintenance plan](#) obligations in 2020, including monitoring for PM10.

 While the direct monitoring of PM10 concentrations ended in 2007, we can still model recent concentration levels of PM10 using the observed PM{2.5} concentrations and two site-dependent linear relationships (one for summer (Apr-Sep) and one for winter (Oct-Mar)).
-These relationships were established for the 1999-2007 time-period when PM10 and PM{2.5} were recorded simultaneously at our sites.
+These relationships were established for the 1999-2007 time-period when PM10 & PM{2.5} were both recorded at our sites.
 The main assumption with that method is that the linear relationships remained constant over time.4

-In Table 3, we present the design values (DVs) that have been calculated using both a table-look-up method and a statistical-fit method, described in the EPA PM10 State Implementation Plan (SIP) Development Guideline5.
-We did these calculations for the following sites: Kent (AQS Site ID: 53 033 2004), Seattle-Duwamish (53 033 0057), and Tacoma Tideflats (53 053 0031) PM10 Maintenance Areas and for the last four years (2017, 2018, 2019 & 2020).
+In Table 3 and Table 4, we present the design values (DVs) that have been calculated using both a table-look-up method and a statistical-fit method, described in the EPA PM10 State Implementation Plan (SIP) Development Guideline5.
+We did these calculations for the following sites: Kent (AQS Site ID: 53 033 2004), Seattle-Duwamish (53 033 0057), and Tacoma Tideflats (53 053 0031) PM10 Maintenance Areas and for the last five years (2018-2023).